pretix/pretix/doc/plugins/pretixdroid.rst

 The pretixdroid plugin provides a HTTP API that the `pretixdroid Android app`_ uses to communicate with the pretix server.

+.. warning:: This API is intended **only** to serve the pretixdroid Android app.
+There are no backwards compatibility
+             guarantees on this API.
+We will not add features that are not required for the Android App.
+There will be a proper general-use API for pretix at a later point in time.

 .. http:post:: /pretixdroid/api/(organizer)/(event)/redeem/

    Redeems a ticket, i.e. checks the user in.